Looking for the best outdoor dining in Charlotte NC? Enjoy dinner or drinks al fresco from our list of some of the best patios in Charlotte.

 Being a lifelong water lover (the beach is my favorite place on the planet) there’s just something about being near the water that brings me so much joy and energy.

-Lucky for us, Hello, Sailor is an easy drive up I-77 so we can get our fill of tiki cocktails, seafood and lake views.
+Lucky for us, Hello, Sailor is an easy drive up I-77, making it a great place for al fresco waterfront dining (with gorgeous views of Lake Norman!) so we can get our fill of tiki cocktails, seafood and lake views.
 (You can also arrive at Hello, Sailor by boat and park in one of their 20 dedicated boat slips.)
+Their dining room also has expansive floor to ceiling windows so you can still get a view of the water if you eat inside.

 Beyond simple seafood dishes, beach worthy drinks and beautiful mid-century modern decor, Hello, Sailor boasts 3,500 square feet of waterfront deck space made for boozy slushie sipping.